 What is Marginal Cost?

-Below we will break down the various components of the marginal cost formula.
+Below we break down the various components of the marginal cost formula.

 Image: CFI’s Budgeting & Forecasting Course.